marhaasa/sage/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.10+
-- Claude Code CLI (claude.ai/code)
+- Claude Code SDK (automatically installed as dependency)

 ## Troubleshooting

 ### Common Issues

-**"claude: command not found"**
-- Ensure Claude Code CLI is installed and in your PATH
-- Try running `claude --version` to verify installation
-- Check the [Claude Code documentation](https://claude.ai/code) for setup help

 **"No tags added" or empty results**
 - Verify your markdown file has substantive content (not just headers)
-- Check that Claude Code CLI is properly authenticated
+- Check that Claude Code SDK is properly authenticated
-- Try running `claude "Hello"` to test your Claude Code setup
+- Ensure you have proper access to Claude Code services

 **Timeout errors**
 - Increase timeout with `--timeout 300` (5 minutes)